martinsleveland/w0rld0f5xcret5/README.md

 - 📁 `core/`: Modules.
 - 📁 `core/PET`: Post Exploitation Toolkit Modules.

-- shoutout to RedSiege for the Jigsaw and Jargon obfuscation methods
+- Jigsaw and Jargon obfuscation methods are based and improved upon, but the original creator is RedSiege!

 ---